Student Internship Positions

 The Cornell Small Farms Program offers full-time student positions in the summer, with additional opportunities into the academic school year.
 They are based on Cornell University's Ithaca campus, and are currently hiring students for the 2022-2023 academic year.

 About the Cornell Small Farms Program: We envision a future where diverse and vibrant urban and rural farms build human capacity, revitalize communities, supply regional food systems, and foster ecological resilience in a changing world.
 We do this by supporting and developing small farms-focused research and extension programs and fostering state-wide collaborations in support of farmers.
 Learn more at: www.smallfarms.cornell.edu.

 Job Description: Our student positions offer an opportunity to gain experience in communications, educational programming, and applied research serving small farms in New York and the Northeast.

-Responsibilities will be split between hands-on, research and outreach/extension efforts over the course of the summer and can vary depending on the unique strengths and interests of candidates.
+Responsibilities are split between hands-on, research and outreach/extension efforts and can vary depending on the unique strengths and interests of candidates.
 Project details and current activities can be found at: www.smallfarms.cornell.edu/projects/.